KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 .. _gisdesigneraccestemplbuild:
 .. figure:: media/image381.png

-   Figure 15.29: Gis designer accessible from the template build.
+    Gis designer accessible from the template build.

 We have already described the Gis Designer when it is accessed by a final user.
-Since the difference relies only in how the designer is launched we will not repeat the component part and recall to Section 15.4 for getting details.
+Since the difference relies only in how the designer is launched we will not repeat the component part and recall to *Designer section* paragraph for getting details.
 By the way we highlight that there is a last slight difference when defining a filter on layers.
 In fact, using the administrator interface, if the document has analytical driver parameters, you can also choose one of the available parameters to filter the geometry as in :numref:`layerfiltranalytdriv`. it is not mandatory to choose layer filters so you can also save the template without any filter selected.
 When the list of selected layers is changed the filter list will be empty so you have to select filter list after filling the layer list, this is the way designer keeps consistency between layers and corresponding filters (:numref:`listavailfiltranalydriv`).

 .. _layerfiltranalytdriv:
 .. figure:: media/image382.png